rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 within a word).
 At the time of expansion, the cost in gas must be paid.
 Memory is more costly the larger it grows (it scales quadratically).

-The ZVM is not a register machine but a stack machine, so all computations are performed on a data area called the **stack**.
+The QRVM is not a register machine but a stack machine, so all computations are performed on a data area called the **stack**.
 It has a maximum size of 1024 elements and contains words of 256 bits.
 Access to the stack is limited to the top end in the following way: